msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 * Documentation
 * Health checks

-For production applications I have seen differing opinions on the degree of correctness and ability to maintain a project.
+For production applications I have seen differing opinions on the degree of correctness and maintainability.
 Lower quality projects tend to have more patching and having to patch even for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring.
 My experience has shown me It is worth the extra effort to ensure its secure, correct, handles expected load, and is maintainable.

 ### Conclusion

 I have laid out the project and user stories and decided to build a production ready system.
-I have created principles and items that will help me measure and ensure they are meet.
+I have created principles and items that will help me measure and ensure they are met.
 These high-level decisions will guide the decisions and creation of the project.